Skip to Content

 Gerald Scher, Attorney at Law

-Gerald “Jerry” Scher is a San Jose-based personal injury attorney with over 30 years of experience.
-After earning his JD from Santa Clara University in 1988, he joined his father’s law firm and has dedicated his career to representing individuals in personal injury and workers’ compensation cases.
+Gerald “Jerry” Scher is a San Jose personal injury attorney with over 30 years of experience.
+A graduate of Santa Clara University School of Law, he has secured settlements from $5,000 to $1.5 million in personal injury and workers’ compensation cases.
+Jerry is a member of the American Bar Association and Santa Clara County Trial Lawyers Association.